-Victim Advocates are the at the forefront of advancing safety and justice for American Indian/Alaska Native victims of sexual violence, often standing on the frontlines and fighting many hard won battles.
+Victim advocates are at the forefront of advancing safety and justice for American Indian/Alaska Native victims of sexual violence, often standing on the frontlines and fighting many hard-won battles.
 This section is dedicated to aiding victim advocates in Indian Country by supplying them with the tools and resources they need to more easily perform their jobs.

 Under the tab, victim advocates will find information about responding to court orders, discovery requests, and subpoenas.
 The information located in this section contains articles and other documents addressing how to prepare for courtroom and deposition testimony.
 It also contains resources explaining the impact of court orders, discovery requests, and subpoenas on the victim advocate’s duty of confidentiality.